Signal Evolution in Lampyrids (fireflies or lightning bugs)

 3.Signal production and reception.
 We are sequencing genes involved in light production (luciferase) and reception (opsins) to examine whether selection acts on signal production and reception in fireflies.
 In addition, we are doing fieldwork (ambient light measurements in different habitats and measurements of firefly light spectra) to investigate the light color evolution in fireflies.

-3. Faculty workshops in Scientific Teaching: As the Director of the National Academies Southeast Summer Institute on undergraduate biology education (2011-2016; funded by HHMI) I have organized weeklong summer workshops (2012-2015), with follow up-meetings in spring (2013-2016).
-During this time, these institutes served 139 faculty and administrators from >25 Institutions across the Southeast, and helped faculty develop assessment design, active learning and inclusive teaching skills to facilitate critical thinking for all students.
-Our final meeting (supported by HHMI and ORAU) was held in July 2016 (for more information see Southeast SI tab).
+2. Faculty workshops in Scientific Teaching: As the Director of the National Academies Southeast Summer Institute on undergraduate biology education (2011-2016; funded by HHMI) I organized weeklong summer workshops (2012-2015), with follow up-meetings in spring (2013-2016).
+These institutes served 139 faculty and administrators from >25 Institutions across the Southeast, and helped faculty develop assessment design, active learning and inclusive teaching skills to facilitate critical thinking for all students.
+The final meeting (supported by HHMI and ORAU) was held in July 2016.

 3. Communicating science between disciplines and to broad audiences: It is essential that science graduate students can communicate their science to colleagues within their discipline, but also across disciplines, and to interested non-expert audiences.
 For this purpose I have developed a Communicating Science course for graduate students.
 I am also interested in how different views of the scientific process in different biological subdisciplines affect their approach to science (e.g. accommodation of hypotheses versus testing of hypotheses) and the interpretation of data.
 By developing a common communication framework, I am aiming to facilitate science communication between students in the different biological research disciplines.